 Financial support for Refugees

-If you are applying for University in 2017-18 and have refugee, asylum seeker, HP+3 or DLR status, there is information about financial and other support here.
+If you are applying for University and have refugee, asylum seeker, HP+3 or DLR status, there is information about financial and other support here.

 What financial support is available